envoylabs/whoami/README.md

 ```

 Its default behaviour is to return the last NFT in the list owned by
 the address (LILO).
-Alternatively, the user can set a preferred alias.
+Alternatively, the user can set a primary alias.

-### Setting a preferred alias
+### Setting a primary alias

 An owner might have multiple NFTs.

-Setting a preferred alias is done via a new `ExecuteMsg` variant.
+Setting a primary alias is done via a new `ExecuteMsg` variant.
 On
 `burn`, `transfer_nft` or `send_nft`, this entry will be cleared from
 storage.